-Your family, friends, roommates, significant others, SJSU faculty and staff, alumni, past and present co-workers, neighbors, club and organization and association members, people at the gym, people at the local coffee house and neighborhood store, and people in your religious community.
+Because you know more people than you think you know.
+Consider: your family, friends, roommates, significant others, SJSU faculty and staff, alumni, past and present co-workers, neighbors, club and organization and association members, people at the gym, people at the local coffee house and neighborhood store, and people in your religious community.

 These people are all part of your current network, professional and personal.
 Keep an on-going list of the names and contact information of the people in your network.
 Ask your contacts to introduce you to their contacts and keep your list growing.
 Opportunities to network with people arise at any time and any place.
 Never underestimate an opportunity to make a connection.

 There are a number of social networking sites where you can make great professional contacts, such as LinkedIn and Facebook.
 You can also use discussion groups such as blogs, listservs, newsgroups, and chat rooms to network on the internet.
 This will help you discover the hot issues in your field of interest, post questions, and find out about specific job openings that are not otherwise posted to the general public.